MindscapeHQ/raygun4java/README.md

 }
 ```

+### Filtering
-There are several provided classes for filtering, and use can use the `RaygunOnBeforeSendChain` to execute multiple `RaygunOnBeforeSend`
+There are several [provided classes for filtering](https://github.com/MindscapeHQ/raygun4java/tree/master/core/src/main/java/com/mindscapehq/raygun4java/core/filters), and you can use the `RaygunOnBeforeSendChain` to execute multiple `RaygunOnBeforeSend`
 ```java
 raygunClient.SetOnBeforeSend(new RaygunOnBeforeSendChain()
         .filterWith(new RaygunRequestQueryStringFilter("queryParam1", "queryParam2").replaceWith("*REDACTED*"))